graphhopper/graphhopper/docs/core/profiles.md

 ```

 You do not necessarily need to define a proper custom model here and instead you can also set `custom_model_file: empty`
-(which means an empty custom model containing no rules will be used on the server-side).
+(which means an empty custom model containing no statements will be used on the server-side).
 You then use the `/route-custom`
 (*not* `/route`) endpoint and send your custom model (using the format explained above, but as JSON) with the request
 body.
 The model you send will be merged with the profile you select using the `profile` parameter (which has to be
 a custom profile).
 For the Hybrid mode (not only "pure" Dijkstra or A*) the merge process has to ensure that all weights
 resulting from the merged custom model are equal or larger than those of the base profile that was used during the
 preparation process.
 This is necessary to maintain the optimality of the underlying routing algorithm.
-Therefore we use the following rules to merge the two models:
+Therefore we merge the two models via:

- * all newly submitted expressions are appended to the existing custom profile.
+ * all expressions in the custom model of the query are appended to the existing custom model.
- * for these per-request modifications the limitation for `speed_factor` and `priority` apply that they need to be in
-   the range of `[0, 1]` otherwise an error will be thrown
+ * for the custom model of the query all values of `multiply with` need to be within the range of `[0, 1]` otherwise an
- * if an existing expression is included the values are multiplied or replaced:
-   * for speed_factor: an existing factor is multiplied with the factor specified in the request
-   * for max_speed: an existing speed value is replaced if it is higher than the speed value specified in the request.
-     If it is smaller an exception is thrown.
-   * for comparisons like `max_weight < 3.5: 0` merge will be only accepted if the factor in the query is 0.
+   error will be thrown